 Discussion next focused on how best to accommodate bicyclists in the US 41 Corridor.
 Commissioner Constance noted that if bicyclists could not be accommodated due to the limitations of an 8 foot sidewalk on US 41, why they could not be shifted to adjoining roads permanently.
 He asked Mayor Matthews if the City could adjust its Comprehensive Plan to address this issue.
 Mayor Matthews stated that the City is working with FDOT to use Nesbit Street as a “share on road” with decals.
 The Punta Gorda Councilmembers had unanimously agreed that it was beneficial to route bicyclists off of US 41 in the Northbound Downtown Corridor.

-Richard Oujevolk the next steps for the project and indicated that he would be working together with the Design Team constantly.
+Richard Oujevolk reviewed the next steps for the project and indicated that he would be working together with the Design Team constantly.

 US 41 Designated Intersections – (Harbor View Rd/Edgewater Dr.; Rio Villa Drive (Jesten Abraham/Wayne Gaither-FDOT)